About Multi-fact Relationship Data Models

 Data models with multiple base tables have a lot of flexibility to how pieces of data can relate—or not relate—to each other.

 Note: Relatedness at any level is only relevant in data models with multiple base tables.
-Prior to multi-fact relationship data models, either everything was related (a single data source) or nothing was (blending across multiple data sources).
+Prior to multi-fact relationship data models, either everything was related (within a single data source) or nothing was (blending across multiple data sources).

 Relatedness in the data model